wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (4) The Bank may amend or revoke an exemption in the same way as an exemption may be granted under this section.

+    (5) An exemption is a disallowable instrument under the [Legislation Act 2012][506] and must be presented to the House of Representatives under [section 41][507] of that Act.

+    (6) A class exemption must be published under [section 6][656] of the Legislation Act 2012 and, for this purpose, _class exemption_ means an exemption of general application that applies to a class of deposit takers.

+    (7) An exemption that is not a class exemption under subsection (6) must, as soon as practicable after being granted, be---

+    *   (a) published on an Internet site maintained by or on behalf of the Bank; and

+    *   (b) notified in the _Gazette_; and

+    *   (c) made available in printed form for purchase on request by members of the public.

-    (5) The Bank's reasons for granting an exemption (including why an exemption is appropriate) must be notified in the _Gazette_, together with the exemption.
+    (8) The Bank's reasons for granting the exemption (including why an exemption is appropriate) must be published together with the exemption.

-    (6) However, the Bank may defer notifying or not notify the reasons for granting an exemption if the Bank is satisfied on reasonable grounds that it is proper to do so on the ground of commercial confidentiality.
+    (9) However, the Bank may defer publishing, and need not publish, the reasons for granting an exemption if the Bank is satisfied on reasonable grounds that it is proper to do so on the ground of commercial confidentiality.

-    (7) An exemption under this section is a regulation for the purposes of the [Acts and Regulations Publication Act 1989][634] and the [Regulations (Disallowance) Act 1989][504].
+    (10) A notification in the _Gazette_ for the purpose of subsection (7)(b) does not have to incorporate the exemption.

-    Section 157G: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157G: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

+    Section 157G(1): amended, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(5): replaced, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(6): replaced, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(7): replaced, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(8): inserted, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(9): inserted, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

+    Section 157G(10): inserted, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

 ##### 157H Effect of exemption